ktor-doc-jp/ktor-doc-jp/quickstart/guides/api.md

 ## Grouping routes together

-Now we have two separate routes that share the route (but not the verb) and we don't want to repeat ourselves.
+Now we have two separate routes that share the path (but not the verb) and we don't want to repeat ourselves.

-We can group routes with the same prefix using the `route(name) { }` block.
-For each HTTP verb, there is an overload without receiving the route path when we are at routing leaf nodes:
+We can group routes with the same prefix, using the `route(path) { }` block.
+For each HTTP verb, there is an overload without the route path argument that we can use at routing leaf nodes:

 ```kotlin
 routing {